cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 - skip warning messages related to ruler token, that is introduced by TSRE5
 - General Option to reduce memory usage
 - TCS extensions: add save/restore feature accordingly to ORTS standards as suggested by Serana
-- NEW: Autopilot and Extended AI shunting now always on: checkbox deleted
+- Autopilot and Extended AI shunting now always on: checkbox deleted
-- NEW: TCS Extensions: managed case of dynamic brake not engaged, by cesarbl
-- NEW: Bug fix for https://bugs.launchpad.net/or/+bug/1877644 SPEED signals not being updated in multiplayer clients.
+- Bug fix for https://bugs.launchpad.net/or/+bug/1877644 SPEED signals not being updated in multiplayer clients.
 By cesarbl
-- NEW: Web server: web TrackViewer added, by mbm_OR
+- Web server: web TrackViewer added, by mbm_OR
-- NEW: Avoid 3D cab stuttering by a mutable shape primitive, by YoRyan.
+- Avoid 3D cab stuttering by a mutable shape primitive, by YoRyan
+- bug fix for https://bugs.launchpad.net/or/+bug/1878687 Maximum gauge allowed smaller than Iberian gauge
+- NEW: bug fix for crash using 3D cabs with reduce memory option selected
+- NEW: ORTS_SIGNED_TRACTION_TOTAL_BRAKING cab control https://trello.com/c/sHS9ZfNL/463-traction-braking-control-considering-train-brake , by Paolo